alvaro-cuesta/alvaro-cuesta.github.io/README.md

 - [xenon-ssg](./xenon-ssg/) — A React static site generator written in TypeScript.
 It powers this very website!

+- [xenon-ssg-express](./xenon-ssg-express) — Express layer for Xenon SSG.
+Provides `dev` mode and some reusable plugins to have a bit more functionality over the barebones SSG.

 - [alvaro-cuesta.github.io](./alvaro-cuesta.github.io/) — The actual source code for my website at https://alvaro.cuesta.dev